-Mud, Mountains, and Mules The campaigns in Italy from the first landings in September 1943 through May 1945 tested Allied soldiers to the limit.
+MUD, MOUNTAINS, AND MULES The campaigns in Italy from the first landings in September 1943 through May 1945 tested Allied soldiers to the limit.
 Following the initial landings in the south, the Allies found themselves bogged down facing the formidable Gustav Line, a network of German defenses in the mountains between Naples and Rome.
-Attempting to outflank this line, the 36th and 45th Infantry Divisions achieved a successful amphibious landing in Anzio on January 25, 1944, but sluggish commanders failed to move rapidly enough, resulting in another stalemate.
-The destruction of Monte Cassino by the Allies in 1944 served mainly to generate headlines and fodder for German propaganda.
+Attempting to outflank this line, the 3rd achieved a successful amphibious landing in Anzio on January 25, 1944, and was later reinforced by 45th Infantry Division, but sluggish commanders failed to move rapidly enough, resulting in another stalemate.
 The spring thaw in the mountains found the Allies once more on the advance, liberating Rome on June 4, 1944, creating brief headlines around the world that would soon be outshined by the June 6 landings in Normandy.
 Meanwhile, German Field Marshal Albert Kesselring retreated to the northern Apennines to establish yet another defensive position known to the Allies as the Gothic Line.
 General Mark Clark's Fifth Army faced a desperate enemy and unforgiving terrain, and it was here he coined the phrase that defined the Italian campaign: "Mud, Mountains, and Mules."
-PHOTO: African American soldiers lead mules to the front in Italy and pass a wrecked German tank lying by the roadside.
+African American soldiers lead mules to the front in Italy and pass a wrecked German tank lying by the roadside.
 A Signal Corps member films them with a camera in the lower right corner, May 21, 1944.
 Courtesy of The National WWII Museum collection.